Similes for Annoyed: As Annoyed As Comparisons (2025)

 Examples:

-As annoyed as a clock ticking in a quiet room.
+As annoying as a clock ticking in a quiet room.

 Meaning: This simile expresses irritation from a repetitive or constant sound, like the ticking of a clock in an otherwise silent space.